Approximations in the homogeneous Ising model: Applications

 where for any set $S$, $\mathbf{1}_{S}$ denotes the indicator function associated with $S$.
 Analytical inference being impractical to implement, we derive a Metropolis-Hastings algorithm to estimate the posterior densities of interest.
 Sampling from the above needs values of $Z(\alpha,\beta)$ for which approaches typically involve, among other strategies, offline estimation of the normalizing constant through tedious MCMC methods at some values and then interpolation at others~(for example, \citep{Maitra-Besag-1998}).
 Our approximations obviate the need for this offline approach and allow for the possibility of a direct approach.
-We now provide the MCMC framework for each parameter in $\Theta$, after introducing additional notation for $\Theta_{-\eta} \equiv \Theta \setminus \{\eta\}$.
+Section~\ref{sec:appendix:1NN} provides the MCMC framework for each parameter $\eta {\in} \Theta$.